MrJul/ReSharper.EnhancedTooltip/README.md

 -----------
 - Colors only work in C# files.
 The standard tooltip and parameter information popup are used in other file types.
 - The parameter information popup isn't highlighted for calls using named parameters.
-- This hasn't been tested with Visual Studio 2017 RC.
-Proper support will come when Visual Studio 2017 is released.

 Licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)